-During the year ended 31 December 2022, the Audit Committee, with the assistance of the Internal Control Adviser, has developed current year RM and IC systems assessment plan, and focused on reviewing (i) the operational control of the cold storage and related service segment (property, plant and equipment cycle; and cash management and treasury cycle); (ii) the design of written policies and procedures of the ancillary logistic services (revenue and receivable cycle; purchase and payable cycle; expenditure cycle; and human resources cycle); (iii) the compliance risk management control of the Group; (iv) the financial reporting and disclosure control of the Group; and (v) follow up on the recommendations in the previous year's report.
+During the year ended 31 December 2023, the Audit Committee, with the assistance of the Internal Control Adviser, has developed current year RM and IC systems assessment plan, and focused on reviewing (i) the operational control of the cold storage and related service segment (purchase and payables cycle and expenditure cycle); (ii) operational controls for the ancillary logistics services segment (revenue and receivables cycle and purchase and payables cycle); (iii) the compliance risk management control of the Group; (iv) the financial reporting and disclosure control of the Group; and (v) follow up on the recommendations in the previous year's report.

-During the year ended 31 December 2022, the Board was satisfied that the Group's risk management and internal control processes are adequate to meet the needs of the Group in its current business environment and that nothing has come to its attention to cause the Board to believe the Group's RM and IC Systems are inadequate.
+During the year ended 31 December 2023, the Board was satisfied that the Group's risk management and internal control processes are adequate to meet the needs of the Group in its current business environment and that nothing has come to its attention to cause the Board to believe the Group's RM and IC Systems are inadequate.
 Moreover, the existing RM and IC Systems are effective and adequate, and will continue to be reviewed, added on or updated to provide for changes in the operating environment.